SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) var hexadecimalDouble = 0xC.8p0
     // hexadecimalDouble : Double = 12.5

-Number literals can contain extra formatting to make them easier to read.
+Numeric literals can contain extra formatting to make them easier to read.
 Both integers and floats can be padded with extra zeroes on the beginning (so ``01234 == 1234``), and can contain underscores to help with readability.
 Neither type of formatting affects the underlying value of the literal: